copsTvFan/cops-episode-guide/guide.md

   and tells him that he had no intention of resisting arrest.
 Drinkwater explains the suspect's charges and allows the couple to say goodbye to each other.
-- Deputy Chris Nebel of the Lee County FL Sheriff's Office patrols an area of North District and spots a golf cart being driven by a young man.
+- Deputy Chris Nebel of the Lee County, FL Sheriff's Office patrols an area of North District and spots a golf cart being driven by a young man.
 The golf cart is on a public road with no lights on.
 The young man explains that he was trying to get home and just received the cart from his friend.
 The young